itobey/fddb-exporter/README.md

 ### Persistence

 Up to version 1.4.0 the application used only MongoDB as a persistence layer.
-Since version 1.5.0 the application uses InfluxDB as an additional persistence layer.
+Since version 1.5.0 the application uses InfluxDB 2 as an additional persistence layer.
+The application will not work with InfluxDB 1.x.
 Both persistence layers are configurable and can be used together or separately.
 MongoDB stores all data, while InfluxDB stores only the daily totals, which is more in line with a time-series database.
 Existing data from MongoDB can be migrated to InfluxDB using the REST API.
 Depending on the size of your data, this process can take up to a few minutes.
 The application still defaults to MongoDB, but InfluxDB can be enabled by setting the appropriate environment variable.
 See the configuration section for more details.

 ### REST API Documentation